plHuan455/teamwork-tc-server/README.md

 ## Install and Run
 Clone this project to your local and:
 - install packages ```npm install```
-- Add .env file with content:
+- Add .env file in root folder with content:
 ```
 JWT_SECRET = [YOUR JSONWEBTOKEN STRING]